German auxiliary cruiser Kormoran

 She is also known for sinking the Australian light cruiser HMAS Sydney during a mutually destructive battle off Western Australia on 19 November 1941.
 Damage sustained during the battle prompted the scuttling of Kormoran.
-While 318 of the 399 aboard the German ship were rescued and placed in prisoner of war camps for the remainder of World War II, there were no survivors from the 645 aboard the Australian cruiser.
-The wreck of Kormoran was rediscovered on 12 March 2008, five days before that of her adversary.
+While 318 of the 399 aboard the German ship were rescued and placed in prisoner of war camps for the remainder of World War II, and then for almost two further years after the war with Germany had ended, there were no survivors from the 645 aboard the Australian cruiser.
+The wreck of Kormoran was rediscovered on 12 March 2008, four days before that of her adversary.

 Kormoran's success against HMAS Sydney is commonly attributed to the proximity of the two ships during the engagement, and the raider's advantages of surprise and rapid, accurate fire.
 Prior to the discovery of the wrecks in 2008, the cruiser's loss with all hands compared to the survival of most of the German crew created controversy and spawned numerous conspiracy theories; some alleged that the German commander, Theodor Detmers, used illegal ruses to lure Sydney into range, others that a Japanese submarine was involved, or that details of the battle were concealed through a wide-ranging coverup.
-None of these claims were substantiated by any evidence.
+None of these claims have ever been substantiated by any evidence.